sustechgem/SimPEG_Demo/README.md

 # SimPEG_Demo
-Two examples of running SimPEG  from a remote server.
+An examples of running SimPEG  from a remote server.

 Learn more about SimPEG from [here](https://pypi.org/project/SimPEG/).
 - SimPEG:0.14.2